 - Help to plan and implement Graduate Student Recruitment Week

-- Supporting community outreach
+- Supporting community outreach and education

 - Registration of NGSA as an Registered Student Organization (RSO)

 - Managing Funds

 - Internal (University Funds)

 - Any standing funds can not be dissolved without a majority vote of graduate students (NGSA) either at a scheduled meeting or by electronic voting.

 - Representing NGSA to Congress Of Graduate Students (COGS)